Ōoka Tadasuke: Famous cases

 In addition, the figure has taken on a legendary status in a number of stories about his unorthodox and wise legal decisions, frequently used in rakugo (Japanese storytelling).

-One of the most famous stories is called "The Case of the Stolen Smell" where he heard the case of a paranoid innkeeper who accused a poor student of literally stealing the fumes of his cooking by eating when the innkeeper was cooking to flavour his dull food.
+One of the most famous stories is called "The Case of the Stolen Smell": A poor student would eat a simple meal while the innkeeper was cooking, because the fumes of the innkeeper's food would make the student's meal more enjoyable.
+The paranoid innkeeper considered this stealing and demanded compensation but when the student refused, he took the matter to court.
 Although his colleagues advised Ōoka to throw the case out as ridiculous, he decided to hear it.
 The judge resolved the matter by ordering the student to pass the money he had in one hand to his other, and ruling that the price of the smell of food is the sound of money.

 In "The Case of the Bound Jizō or Suspect Statue", Ōoka was called upon to discover the thief of a cartload of cloth from a local kimono maker. Ōoka ordered a statue of Jizō of the Narihira-san Tōsen-ji, a temple in Tokyo, to be bound and brought forth to be called to answer for dereliction of its custodial duty.
 When the bound statue arrived in the courtroom, the spectators burst into laughter. Ōoka sternly ordered each spectator to be punished with a token fine for their outburst: a small swatch of cloth.
 When the spectators paid their fines, the robbed kimono maker identified the piece of cloth from one spectator as identical to the cloth stolen in the crime.
 The spectator, who was the actual thief, was arrested, and Ōoka ordered the Jizō statue released as having discharged his duty.
 In 1925, the statue was removed from downtown Tokyo to a little temple called Nanjo-in on its outskirts.
 The statue still stands, and is wrapped in rope tied by hopeful victims of thieves.
 However, the statue is worn almost smooth because of over 200 years of binding.